CustomTypeOne/LoopPatches/README.md

 #### Open New Terminal at LoopWorkspace

-If you are returning to add LoopPatches and have closed your terminal from the download, you should follow these steps to open a terminal window associated with the LoopWorkspace folder of your new Loop dev download.
+If you are returning to add LoopPatches and have closed your terminal from the download, you should follow these steps to open a terminal window associated with the LoopWorkspace folder of your new Loop 3 download.
 This will be called the **LoopWorkspace Terminal Window** to distinguish it from any other terminal windows you might have open.

 For full directions, with graphics, refer to LoopDocs at this link: [Open a Terminal in LoopWorkspace Folder](https://loopkit.github.io/loopdocs/build/code_customization/#open-a-terminal-in-loopworkspace-folder).

 The short bullet list is provided here (if you don't need the instructions linked above)

 * Use Finder to navigate to Downloads / BuildLoop
-* Find the version of Loop dev you just downloaded
+* Find the version of Loop 3 you just downloaded
 * Open the folder to view LoopWorkspace
 * Hold down the CTRL key and click (or right-click) LoopWorkspace
 * A menu appears - select New Terminal at Folder (near the bottom of the list)